Monadic second-order model-checking on decomposable matroids: Matroids and Branch-width

-\begin{remark} Any cycle matroid is representable over $\mathbb{F}_{2}$.
-Chose an order on the edges and on the vertices then build the matrix $A$ such as $A_{i,j} = 1$ iff the edge $j$ is incident to the vertex $i$.
+\begin{remark} Any cycle matroid of a graph $G$ is a binary matroid.
+To see this, one chooses an order on the edges and on the vertices of $G$ then build the incidence matrix of $G$ over any field.
 The dependence relation is the same over the edges and over the vectors representing the edges. \end{remark}

-In the sequel we try to extend theorems on graphs to representable matroids, which seems to be a natural generalization.